kubevirt/hyperconverged-cluster-operator/README.md

 $ ./cluster/kubectl.sh get pods --all-namespaces
 ```

-## Deploying HCO on top of external provider
+### Build and deploy HCO on top of external provider

 In order to use HCO on top of external provider, i.e CRC, use:
 ```